 The Town's local economy is primarily based upon residential activity, while commercial retail and service activity combine for a small segment.
 The Town estimates a 100% occupancy rate among the business establishments.
 Although the Town has approved several site plans for development, the recent economic downturn has put these projects on hold.
-The Town does not anticipate this to be a factor in funding next year's budget.
+Construction of fourteen single family homes has begun at the Sunset Isles subdivision on Belvedere Road.
+It is hoped that the economy will continue to improve and the other projects will move forward as approved.